Klassekampen: 1977–1991: Daily newspaper for AKP (m-l)

 During the 1980s, Klassekampen managed to get national acclaim for its journalism in certain focus areas.
-Journalist Per Bangsund specialized in the growth of right wing extremism and neo-nazism in Norway and had contacts regarding this within the secret services.
+Journalist Per Bangsund specialized in the growth of right wing extremism and neo-Nazism in Norway and had contacts regarding this within the secret services.
 A group for investigative journalism (with among others Alf R. Jacobsen) was established, possibly the first in Norway.
 A focus area for this group was tax evasions among business people and top politicians.
 Finn Sjue, now as a journalist, dug into illegal or semi-illegal surveillance practices by the secret services towards organizations, politicians and activists on the left.
 Furthermore, the paper had broad international coverage, partly through AKP's party contacts, but through the years also through extensive travel activities by its own staff.
 The Middle East, Horn of Africa, Eastern Europe, Central America and Northern Ireland was prioritized.
 In 1983, journalist Kjell Gjerseth received the Narvesen Prize, at that time the highest ranked journalism award in Norway, for his reports from Afghanistan in the early years of the Soviet occupation.

 The Lund Report in 1996 stated that the telephones in Klassekampen's offices had been tapped by the Secret Services from 1976 until 1979.
 Furthermore, the names of employees, contributors, subscribers and street vendors had been registered.

 In 1979, Sigurd Allern was hired as editor for a new period.
 He held this position until 1995 and was vital in the editorial development of the daily.
 Also being a member of the AKP central committee, he managed pragmatically to professionalize the paper without creating too much discontent in the party.
 The editorial directive was in effect discontinued.
 Still, there were some conflict points between the party and the staff.
 In 1984–1985 this culminated, when a group of journalists organized a strike protesting on the paper's employment policy.
 The strike lasted only a couple of hours, but led to a long-lasting internal conflict in the paper and the party.
 At the same time, the Norwegian Graphical Union decided to exclude all members at Duplotrykk, Klassekampen's print shop, on the grounds that they had accepted hours and pay grade outside of the tariff regulations.

-Antisemitism

-In his book Ingen er uskyldig: Antisemittisme på venstresiden, historian Torkel Brekke traces the history of left-wing antisemitism in Norway and extensively discusses how Klassekampen has at various times in its history promoted antisemitic narratives.
-Brekke argues that Klassekampen in the 1970s promoted a form of Holocaust revisionism that constituted "trivialization and relativization of the Holocaust which is close to what we find on the extreme right," including a series of articles in which the newspaper claimed that the Zionists were complicit in the genocide against the Jews in Europe.